itzme170605/Real-Time-Object-Detection/README.md

 ---

 ## Future Enhancements
-- Extend the system to recognize dynamic gestures (e.g., words or phrases).
+- Extend the system to recognize dynamic gestures (e.g., words or phrases), basically making a video based model.
 - Deploy on embedded devices like Raspberry Pi or Jetson Nano.
 - Implement additional optimizations for latency and accuracy.